 Biological Resources: A review of the California Natural Diversity Database did not indicate any known rare or endangered species in the project area.
-The nearest mapped Northern Spotted Owl activity center (HUM0531) is approximately 1.63 miles to the east.
-The project utilizes a pre-existing disturbed area and cultivation does not use artificial light except for the ancillary nursery.
-The project has been conditioned to ensure supplemental lighting associated with the onsite nursery and mixed light cultivation adheres to Dark Sky Association standards including security lighting Conditions require the applicant to implement light and noise attenuation measures, refrain from using synthetic netting, ensure refuse is contained in wildlife proof storage, and refrain from using anticoagulant rodenticides to further protect wildlife.
-It was determined that the project and operations will have less than significant impacts with adherence to the recommended conditions of approval.
-Less than significant impact.
+CDFW stated the proposed project may have a potentially significant adverse effect on biological resources, specifically the Northern Spotted Owl (Strix occidentalis caurina; NSO).
+At least two known NSO Activity Centers occurs within 1.3 miles of the cultivation sites and designated Final Critical Habitat occurs for the NSO occur within 0.5 miles of the cultivation sites (CDFW2024).
+The project has been conditions such that the applicant perform all ground-disturbing activities outside limited to occur outside of the breeding season for the NSO (February 1 through July 9).
+The project has also been conditioned to ensure supplemental lighting associated with the onsite nursery and mixed light cultivation adheres to Dark Sky Association standards including security lighting Conditions require the applicant to implement light and noise attenuation measures, refrain from using anticoagulant rodenticides to further protect wildlife.
+It was determined that the project and operations will have less than significant impacts.

 Cultural Resources: The project was referred to the Northwest Information Center and the Bear River Band of the Rohnerville Rancheria.
-A Cultural Resources Invetigation was conducted by William Rich and Associates in April of 2019.
 The Bear River Tribal Historic Preservation Officer requested the standard inadvertent discovery protocol.
 Less than significant impact.

-Energy: The project is for existing cannabis cultivation with on-site ancillary propagation.
-Power is provided by PG&E and generator in times of emergency only.
+Energy: The project is for existing cannabis cultivation with a primary source of electrical power for outdoor cultivation from a DC solar trailer.
 Less than significant impact.

 Geology and Soils: No new structures are proposed that would expose people to risk of life from earthquakes.
-The project parcel is mapped in the County GIS as low instability with a minimal portion of the parcel mapped as high instability.
+The project parcel is mapped in the County GIS as high geologic instability.
 The existing cultivation is in areas with slopes of 15% or less.
 Cultivation areas are located on existing flats.
 The applicant will be required to secure permits for all structures and grading related to the cannabis cultivation and other commercial cannabis activity, including but not limited to, existing greenhouses, water tanks over 5,000 gallons, existing structures associated with drying, processing, and storage, or any activity with a nexus to cannabis, and any noise containment structures as necessary.
 Additionally, cultivation activities are limited to the immediate area surrounding the cultivation areas, and irrigation runoff and erosion control measures are implemented.
 The project has a Site Management Plan in accordance with the State Water Board General Order.
 Less than significant impact.